Adcombrink/Optimal-Continuous-CBS/README.md

 ## Abstract
 _Continuous-time Conflict Based-Search (CCBS) has long been viewed as the de facto optimal solver for multi-agent path finding in continuous time (MAPFR), yet recent critiques show that the theoretically described CCBS can fail to terminate on solvable MAPFR problems while the publicly available reference implementation can return sub-optimal solutions.
 This work presents an analytical framework that yields simple and sufficient conditions under which any CCBS-style algorithm is both sound (returns only optimal solutions) and solution complete (terminates on every solvable MAPFR problem).
 Investigating the reference implementation reveals that it violates the soundness conditions, with counterexamples demonstrating sub-optimality._

-_Leveraging the framework, we introduce a branching rule (_$\delta$_-BR) and prove it restores soundness and termination guarantees.
+_Leveraging the framework, we introduce a branching rule (δ-BR) and prove it restores soundness and termination guarantees.
 Consequently, the resulting CCBS variant is both sound and solution complete, matching the guarantees of the discrete-time CBS for the first time in the continuous domain.
-On a constructed example, CCBS with _$\delta$_-BR improves sum-of-costs from 10.707 to 9.000 (_$\approx 16$_% lower) compared to the reference implementation.
-Across benchmarks, the reference implementation is generally able to find solutions faster than CCBS with $\delta$-BR due to its more aggressive pruning.
-However, this comes at the cost of occasional sub-optimality and potential non-termination when all solutions are pruned, whereas $\delta$-BR preserves optimality and guarantees termination by design.
-Because $\delta$-BR largely only affects the branching step, it can be adopted as a drop-in replacement in existing codebases, as we show in our provided implementation.
+On a constructed example, CCBS with δ-BR improves sum-of-costs from 10.707 to 9.000 (≈16 % lower) compared to the reference implementation.
+Across benchmarks, the reference implementation is generally able to find solutions faster than CCBS with δ-BR due to its more aggressive pruning.
+However, this comes at the cost of occasional sub-optimality and potential non-termination when all solutions are pruned, whereas δ-BR preserves optimality and guarantees termination by design.
+Because δ-BR largely only affects the branching step, it can be adopted as a drop-in replacement in existing codebases, as we show in our provided implementation.
 Beyond CCBS, the analytical framework and termination criterion provide a systematic way to evaluate other CCBS-like MAPFR solvers and future extensions._

 <br>